kingluo/ngx-lua-request-time/README.md

 # ngx-lua-request-time

-It records the lua execution time per request in `ngx.ctx`.
+It records the lua execution time per request in `ngx.ctx`, in microsecond.

 The request time is the sum of the following metrics: